cotai-eus/cotai-dev/.docs/PRODUCTION_SUMMARY.md

 ## Completed Tasks

 ### 1. Docker Compose for Production
-- Created a comprehensive `docker-compose.production.yml` file
+- Created a comprehensive `docker compose.production.yml` file
 - Configured all services to use production-ready images and settings
 - Set up proper environment variables and dependencies
 - Enabled scaling for backend, frontend, and worker services